nathangiusti/PySense/Scripts/DataSecurityHierachy/readme.md

 Solution Overview:
 - Data Security in Sisense will only allow the intersection of all data security rules being applied.
 - This means if we grant permissions for one column and no permissions for another column, the user will see no data.
-- Since it only takes the intersection of the security rules, so long as they are restricted on one column of our security table,
+- Since it only takes the intersection of the security rules, we can give them access to all data in the other columns

 Security_Table.csv:
 - There are 4 columns, one for each tier of our hierachy and a key column.
-- This is essentially a csv representation of your hierarchy.
+- This is essentially a csv representation of our hierarchy.

 Fact.csv:
 - This is a fact table for testing our hierarchy.